 Since joining the San Diego County Board of Supervisors in 1995, Supervisor Greg Cox has remained committed to improving the public safety, health and quality of life for all the families living in our region.
 He represents the more than 617,000 residents of the vibrant, multi-cultural neighborhoods of the First District, where he has lived his entire life.

 A tireless champion for South County, Greg Cox resides in his hometown of Chula Vista.
 Both his parents were teachers in local public schools, and he too became an educator after earning his Bachelor’s and Master’s degrees from SDSU.
 He is a devoted husband and father of two grown daughters.

-A native Chula Vistan, Cox began his public service career as an educator in the Sweetwater Union High School District.
-He was elected first to the Chula Vista City Council and then served two terms as Mayor of Chula Vista.
+Cox began his public service career as a teacher in the Sweetwater Union High School District.
+He was elected to the Chula Vista City Council and then elected to two terms as Mayor of Chula Vista.
 His expertise was tapped by the Governor when he was appointed Director of Local Government for the Office of Planning and Research.
-Cox also built successful businesses in the private sector, where the bottom line matters most.
+Cox also built successful businesses in the private sector, where the bottom line matters most